wsafight/timSort.js/README.md

 # timSort.js

-Timsort for smoothing the differences between different browsers
+TimSort for smoothing the differences between different browsers

-Timsort is an industrial ranking algorithm
+TimSort is an industrial ranking algorithm